oktagonia/oktagonia.github.io/docs/blog/pragsol/p.md

 with a candle, it's not because of the candle that the cotton catches fire;
 but rather because God willed the candle to be lit in this particular instant.
 In this view, if nature seems to follow certain laws, then it is only because God is consistent rather than arbitrary.
-Though everyonce in a while, when a miracle is necessary, God will break his own rules and will something other than what we have come to expect.
+Though every once in a while, when a miracle is necessary, God will break his own rules and will something other than what we have come to expect.